Professor-Codephreak/Professor-Codephreak/README.md

 <a href="https://github.com/llamagi/lmagi">lmagi</a> = first version of ollama integration with ez<br />
 <a href="https://github.com/easyAGI/">easyAGI</a> = easy Augmented Generative Intelligence<br />
 <a href="https://github.com/aimldr/draiml">drAIML</a> = drAIML healthcare consultant<br /><br /><br />
-Professor Codephreak is currently working with <a href="https://gpt.pythai.net">AIGENCY team</a> since creating the original <a href="https://github.com/AUTOMINDx">AUTOMINDx</a> frontend.
-Professor Codephreak as a local language model version 2 can be found at <a href="https://github.com/pythaiml/automindx">automindx</a> and the alpha version evolution model is at <a href="https://github.com/autoGLM/README-md">aGLM</a><br /><br >
+Professor Codephreak is currently working with <a href="https://gpt.pythai.net">AIGENCY team</a> since creating the original <a href="https://github.com/AUTOMINDx">AUTOMINDx</a> expression.
+Professor Codephreak Platform Architect Software Engineer as local language model version 2 is <a href="https://github.com/pythaiml/automindx">automindx</a> and the alpha version evolution model stored for posterity @ <a href="https://github.com/autoGLM/README-md">aGLM</a><br /><br >
-empowered by Machine learning Professor Codephreak is dilligently work on 78 projects simultaneouly maxizing the 24x365 cycle of modern development.<br />
+empowered by Machine learning Professor Codephreak is dilligently work on 78 projects simultaneouly maximizing the 24x365 cycle of the modern development era<br />
-<a href="https://lablab.ai/event/autonomous-agents-hackathon/frdcsa/agent-speak-toolkitbuilder-and-autopacker">AUTOMINDx</a> was an entry in the <a href="https://lablab.ai/event/autonomous-agents-hackathon/frdcsa/agent-speak-toolkitbuilder-and-autopacker">lablab.ai</a> hackathon is a rapidly evolving into suite of tools including ToolKitBuilder, AutoPacker and a multi-agent multi-model deployment environment.
+historicaly <a href="https://lablab.ai/event/autonomous-agents-hackathon/frdcsa/agent-speak-toolkitbuilder-and-autopacker">AUTOMINDx</a> was an entry in the <a href="https://lablab.ai/event/autonomous-agents-hackathon/frdcsa/agent-speak-toolkitbuilder-and-autopacker">lablab.ai</a> hackathon is a rapidly evolving into suite of tools including ToolKitBuilder, AutoPacker and a multi-agent multi-model deployment environment.
 Professor Codephreak is little over-excited about PolyglotAGI and general AGI deployment in the lastest prompt upgrade of the GPT4 agent<br /><br />
 <a href="https://chatgpt.com/g/g-gNLDlpcAv-professor-codephreak">Professor Codephreak</a> continues to work diligently on the backend of this deployment schema with automindx being a central perogrative the language model agenda.<br /><br />
-<a href="https://github.com/gaterage">RAGE</a> Retrieval Augmented Generative Engine machine.dreaming<br /> to create automomous long term memory as parser<br />
+<a href="https://github.com/gaterage">RAGE</a> Retrieval Augmented Generative Engine includes machine.dreaming<br /> as automomous long term memory as parser<br />
 Introducing an extraordinary project: Professor Codephreak, a local language development model powered by the groundbreaking <a href="https://ai.meta.com/llama/">llama2</a> is excited about the latest llama3 upgrades.
 This remarkable creation envisions UIUX text and voice input and output responses (proven as alpha), offering a point of departure for highly adaptable and user-friendly experience.
 Voice input response relies on external API calls.
 Professor Codephreak as a local langauge model has been proven to encompass voice output.
 Voice input recognition requires an external API that is not provided in the current local language model.<br />

 <a href="https://huggingface.co/codephreakx">IAML Professor Codephreak</a> has embarked on a mission to create machine learning that perpetuates its open-source, autonomous, and distributed nature.
 It's an experiment in innovation, utilizing machine learning to generate even more advanced machine learning.
+Necessarily <a href="https://github.com/Professor-Codephreak/prompt.prompt>prompt.prompt</a> encapsulation langage was developed</a>

 # UIUX
 In the pursuit of enhancing user interactions, Professor Codephreak embraces the dynamic capabilities of <a href="https://github.com/Professor-Codephreak/gradio">gradio</a>, enabling rapid and seamless UIUX deployment.
 This newfound potential sets the stage for an unparalleled user experience.<br />
 <a href="https://github.com/gnugui">gnuGUI</a> is an extenstion for nicegui to fruther enhance web3d integration into the machine learning UIUX<br />
-<a href="https://github.com/modusAGI/tkAGI">modusAGI</a> is a tkinter experiment for a standone input response window<br />
+<a href="https://github.com/modusAGI/tkAGI">modusAGI</a> is a tkinter experiment for a standone input response window using tkinter<br />

 <br />